 The enrollment into the Sydney Institute

-of Traditional Chinese Medicine for 2019 has now opened!
+of Traditional Chinese Medicine has now opened!

 (Acupuncture and Chinese Herbal Medicine)

 - Acupuncture and Chinese Medicine have spread into 183 countries globally.
 (1)

 - China has signed 83 international agreements with the governments where would like to develop TCM in their countries.
 (9)